How do we register for Stages classes, camps, or productions?

 What is the Stages sign-in / sign-out policy?

-All children up to grade 6 must be signed in and out by an authorized adult.
+All children up to grade 8 must be signed in and out by an authorized adult.
 Parents may add to their list of authorized adults at any time during the production.
-They may also authorize their own 5th and 6th graders to sign in and out alone.
-Starting in grade 7, our young actors sign themselves in and out.
+Starting in grade 8 (at the discretion of the production team), our young actors sign themselves in and out.

 Does my child need to prepare for an audition or the first rehearsal?